aurelian-one/au/specification/DOCUMENT.md

 Aurelian workspaces are also not encrypted in any particular way in this specification.
 Any encryption is left up to the client or server implementation.

+Note that Aurelian Workspaces may be quite large since all history is stored and there may be embedded binary attachments.
+However, because documents are usually synchronised by exchanging only the changes required, there is usually relatively little bandwidth penalty as the document grows.

 ## 2. The structure